uhm-coe/authorizer/readme.txt

-=== LDAP Sakai Authorization ===
+=== CAS Admission ===
 Contributors: figureone
-Tags: ldap, authentication, authorization, sakai, education, laulima Requires at least: 3.0.1
+Tags: cas, authentication, authorization, access, education Requires at least: 3.0.1
-Tested up to: 3.5
+Tested up to: 3.5.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-LDAP Sakai Authorization restricts access to students enrolled in university courses, using LDAP for authentication and Sakai for course rosters.
+CAS Admission restricts access to students enrolled in university courses, using CAS for authentication and a whitelist of users with permission to access the site.

 == Description ==

-*LDAP Sakai Authorization* restricts access to a WordPress site to specific users, typically students enrolled in a university course.
-It replaces the default WordPress login/authorization system with one relying on an LDAP server.
-Further, it communicates with a Sakai-based course management system (e.g., Laulima at the University of Hawai'i) to retrieve course rosters that it can use to restrict access to only students enrolled in a specific course.
+*CAS Admission* restricts access to a WordPress site to specific users, typically students enrolled in a university course.
+It replaces the default WordPress login/authorization system with one relying on a CAS server.
+Further, it maintains a course roster that it can use to restrict access to only students enrolled in a specific course.
+This course roster can be populated with usernames by an administrator, or an adminstrator can approve individuals from a log of prior CAS login attempts.

-*LDAP Sakai Authorization* requires the following:
+*CAS Admission* requires the following:

-* **LDAP server** (plugin needs the host, search base, directory user and password);
+* **CAS server** (plugin needs the URL)
-* **Sakai-based CMS** (plugin needs the base URL).

-*LDAP Sakai Authorization* provides the following options:
+*CAS Admission* provides the following options:

-* **Authentication**: Local (no LDAP); Local first, then LDAP; LDAP-only (except for admins);
+* **Authentication**: Local (no CAS); Local first, then CAS; CAS-only (except for admins)
-* **Access restriction**: Everyone (no restriction); University members; Specific course(s).
+* **Access**: Everyone (all have access); University members (all local and all CAS); Specific users (all local and specific CAS)

 == Installation ==

-1. Upload the `ldap-sakai-auth` directory to the `/wp-content/plugins/` directory
+1. Upload the `cas-admission` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Specify your server details in the 'Settings' menu in WordPress